griffithlab/rnaseq_tutorial_wiki/Citation.md

 #0-ii.
 Citation and description of published materials

 This tutorial is accompanied by a publication.
-If you find the materials here or in that paper useful please cite the following:
+If you find the materials here or in that paper useful, please cite the following:

 Malachi Griffith\*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith\*. *Informatics for RNA-seq: A web resource for analysis on the cloud*.
 In preparation.